Bold new work.

 Bold new audiences.

-MTC’s The Studio at Stage II presents the World Premiere of Nick Jones’ IMPORTANT HATS OF THE TWENTIETH CENTURY.
+In our 2015-16 season, MTC’s The Studio at Stage II presents the World Premieres of Nick Jones’ IMPORTANT HATS OF THE TWENTIETH CENTURY and Penelope Skinner’s THE RUINS OF CIVILIZATION.

 Important Hats of the Twentieth Century spins the rip-roaring tale of Sam Greevy, the hottest fashion designer in 1930’s New York… that is, until rival Paul Roms starts releasing strange but popular pieces like “sweatshirts,” “tracksuits” and “skater pants.”
 When Greevy’s minions break into Roms’s shady operation, they make a startling discovery that could explain from where – or should we say from when? – these avant-garde ensembles are coming.
 Soon, this rivalry turns into a battle for the very future of humankind, and more importantly, fashion!